zabrewer/FN70489-Scanner/README.md

 ## Installing to a Python Virtual Environment

-Note: For Mac OSX, replace "python" with "python3" and for both platforms, make sure the output of python -v (or python3 -v) is 3.5 or greater.
+Note: For Mac OSX, replace "python" with "python3" and for both platforms, make sure the output of python --version (or python3 --version) is 3.5 or greater.

 **1. Clone this repository locally**
 ```
 git clone https://github.com/zabrewer/FN70489-Scanner.git
 ```
 **2. Create the virtual environment**
+(use either python or python3 as long as the output of the --version flag is greater than version 3.5)
 ```
 python3 -m venv FN70489-Scanner
 ```